CezarLeahu/CezarLeahu.github.io/misc/interview-topics.md

     - HTTP 3
 * GraphQL - pupose, main goal
 * What is a Webhook, how you set it up, how it works?
+* What is a Websocket, what is it useful for?
+* SWAGGER & OpenAPI & how you generate code from the swagger specs?
+How you use the endpoint, etc.
+* Feign clients, RESTEasy, etc.
 * Stateless vs Stateful protocols
 * Stateless vs Stateful applications
 * Cookies & Session (and how they work with a Stateless protocol as HTTP)